 The Fund's foreign investments may be subject to potential volatility due to political, social, and financial instability within its local region.
 To mitigate country / region risk, the Fund diversifies investments amongst countries and seeks investments in other countries with stable legal, political, and financial systems.

-Real estate investment properties held by the Fund's private corporations and limited partnerships were diversified across the following geographic regions:
+Real estate investment properties held by the Fund's corporations, limited partnerships, and trusts were diversified across the following geographic regions: